Gants Hill

 Gants Hill is an area of Ilford in East London, England, within the borough of Redbridge.
 It is a suburb 9.5 mi east northeast of Charing Cross.
 It lends its name to a central roundabout where five roads meet.

 History

 The name likely originated from the le Gant family, who were stewards of Barking Abbey.
 The name Gantesgrave appears in records as early as 1291.
-Alternatively, the name may be derived from gnats.

 Geography

 The area is mostly residential with a selection of retail outlets, a wide variety of restaurants, pub-restaurants, bars and a hotel.
 Green space with historic mansion, Valentines Park, occupies the land between Gants Hill and Ilford.

 Valentines High School and Gearies School are local schools.
 Other nearby schools include Beal High School in Clayhall, King Solomon High School in Fairlop, and the selective grammar schools Ilford County High School and Woodford County High School in Barkingside and Woodford respectively.

 Perth Road is the main road of the Commonwealth Estate, overlapping with Ilford proper, in which the roads are named after cities of former British colonies such as Aden, Colombo, Auckland, Toronto, Quebec, Melbourne and Perth.

 The Odeon cinema, originally called the Savoy, was demolished in 2003 to provide space for a block of flats.
 It stood between Eastern Avenue and Perth Road.

 Gants Hill hosts the popular 'Faces' nightclub, which is in Cranbrook Road.
 The club featured in the ITV2 reality series The Only Way Is Essex and opens Thursday to Saturday.
 The club has six bars, two music rooms and VIP tables.

 Nearest places are Newbury Park, Barkingside, Ilford and Redbridge.